 As always, if you have questions about succession planting or something else, contact your local garden center.
 We're here to help answer your questions and assist with all your gardening and plant needs!

-Don’t have a backyard garden space?
+Don't have a backyard garden space?
 No problem!
-Learn how to Garden Without a Garden.
+Learn how to Garden in Small Spaces.

 Vegetable seeds are available in our garden centers or online.
 (When ordering online, please note that they may or may not be ready for pick-up the same day.
-Sometimes seed packets are shipped from our Distribution Center and may take more than one day to arrive at your local Earl May Garden Center.)
+Seed packets are often shipped from our Distribution Center and may take more than one day to arrive at your local Earl May Garden Center.)